TASEP hydrodynamics using microscopic characteristics: Introduction

-Section \ref{burgers} introduce the Burgers equation and describe the role of characteristics.
+Section \ref{burgers} introduces the Burgers equation and describes the role of characteristics.
 Section \ref{tasep} gives the graphical construction of the tasep and describes its invariant measures.
 Section \ref{hl} contains some heuristics for the hydrodynamic limits and states the hydrodynamic limit results.
 Section \ref{tagged1} contains a proof a the law of large numbers for the tagged particle.
 Section \ref{coupling1} includes the graphical construction of the coupling and describes the two-class system associated to a coupling of two processes with ordered initial configurations.
 Section \ref{six} contains the proof of the law of large numbers for the flux and the second class particles.
 In Section \ref{seven} we prove the hydrodynamic limit for the increasing shock and in Section \ref{eight} we prove Rost theorem, the hydrodynamics in the the rarefaction fan.
-Finally in Section \ref{notes} we make comments and give references to the previous results and other related works.
+Finally Section \ref{notes} includes comments and references.